Dahnama

-Dahnama (Dəhnamə) is a written monument of Azerbaijani literature, a poem written in the mesnevi genre by Shah Ismail Khatai in 1506 in Azerbaijani language.
-It is one of the first poems in the Azerbaijani literature, written in the mesnevi genre.
+Dahnama (دهنامه) is a poem written in the mathnawi genre by Shah Ismail I (also known as Khata'i) in 1506 in Ajami Turkic, the precursor of the Azerbaijani language.
+It is a written monument of and one of the first poems in Azerbaijani literature.

-"Dahnama" means "ten letters", as mesnevi contains ten love letters between a young man (that is the poet) and his beloved.
+Dahnama means "ten letters", as mathnawi contains ten love letters between a young man (that is the poet) and his beloved.
 In total, the poem contains more than 1400 couplets and includes 1532 bayts.

 Study and publication

-In 1923, the researcher Salman Mumtaz published an incomplete list of Dahname from the 17th-century manuscript, which is kept at the Institute of Manuscripts of the National Academy of Sciences of Azerbaijan, in Baku.
+In 1923, the Azerbaijani researcher Salman Mumtaz published an incomplete list of Dahname from the 17th-century manuscript, which is kept at the Institute of Manuscripts of the National Academy of Sciences of Azerbaijan, in Baku.
 In the preface to this edition, Mumtaz wrote:

 Dahnama is a precious treasure that continues its original strength.

-In 1961, Azizagha Mammadov prepared a two-volume edition of the poet's works entitled Shah Ismail Khatai, in which he considered the main principles of creating scientific-critical texts for Dahnama.
+In 1961, Azerbaijani artistic director Azizagha Mammadov prepared a two-volume edition of the poet's works entitled Shah Ismail Khatai, in which he considered the main principles of creating scientific-critical texts for Dahnama.

-In 1967, researcher Gasim Hasanov published his work "Syntax of Dahnama", in which he analysed the definitional phrases in the poem.
+In 1967, Azerbaijani researcher Gasim Hasanov published his work "Syntax of Dahnama", in which he analysed the definitional phrases in the poem.
 Back in 1962, Hasanov wrote that the definitional phrases found in the poem are largely identical to those in the modern Azerbaijani language.

-In 1977, Minaye Javadova in her work "The Lexicon of Shah Ismail Khatai" (Based on the poem "Dahnama") showed the history of studying the poem Dahnama and the role of the Azerbaijani language during the reign of the Safavids.
-In this work, Javadova notes that Dahnama occupies a special place in the literary heritage of Khatai, being one of the most perfect written literary monuments created in the Azerbaijani language.
+In 1977, the Azerbaijani historian Minaye Javadova, in her work "The Lexicon of Shah Ismail Khatai" (Based on the poem "Dahnama") expressed the history of studying the poem Dahnama and the role of the Azerbaijani language during the reign of the Safavids.
+In this work, Javadova notes that Dahnama occupies a special place in the literary heritage of Khatai, being one of the most popular written literary monuments created in the Azerbaijani language.